bollu/sublimeBookmark/README.md

 Motivation
 ==========

-Let's face it: sublime text's bookmark system __sucks__. _rant_ It doesn't support named bookmarks.
-It doesn't save bookmark statuses, and it is just terrible to use overall. _/rant_.
+Let's face it: sublime text's bookmark system __sucks__. __<rant>__ It doesn't support named bookmarks.
+It doesn't save bookmark statuses, and it is just terrible to use overall. __</rant>_.

 This is a replacement for sublime text's bookmark functionality.
-It's slicker and easier to use, and is persistent.
+It's slicker and easier to use, and has way more features.

 **Note**: As of now, This is only for **Sublime Text 3**.